torvalds/linux/Documentation/process/security-bugs.rst

 Non-disclosure agreements
 -------------------------

-The Linux kernel security team is not a formal body and therefore unable to enter any non-disclosure agreements.
+The GNU/Linux kernel security team is not a formal body and therefore unable to enter any non-disclosure agreements.